yongtang/coredns/GOVERNANCE.md

 In general, we prefer that technical issues and maintainer membership are amicably worked out between the persons involved.
 If a dispute cannot be decided independently, get a third-party maintainer (e.g. a mutual contact with some background on the issue, but not involved in the conflict) to intercede.
-If a dispute still cannot be decided, the project lead has the final say to decide an issue.
+If a dispute still cannot be decided, a vote can be initiated though we don't expect votes will be done very freuently.

+If a vote results in a change in GitHub repo (e.g., CODEOWNERS, GOVERNANCE.md, etc.), a PR can be initiated.
+If a vote does not result in a change in GitHub repo, a GitHub issue can be initiated.

+Anyone from CoreDNS community can vote on the PR with either +1 or -1.

+Only the following votes are binding:
+1) Any maintainer that has been listed in the [CODEOWNERS](CODEOWNERS) file before the PR is opened.
+2) Any maintainer from an organization may cast the vote for that organization.
+However, no organization should have more binding votes than 1/5 of the total number of maintainers defined in 1).

+The PR or issue should be kept open for no less than 4 weeks.

+When there are conflicting PRs, the PR with the most binding +1 votes is merged.

+Issues intended for voting, are considered as a project decision with more binding +1 votes than -1 votes, after no less than 4 weeks.

 Decision making process should be transparent to adhere to the principles of CoreDNS project.

-All proposals, ideas, and decisions by maintainers or the project lead should either be part of a github issue or PR, or be sent to `maintainers@coredns.io`.
+All proposals, ideas, and decisions by maintainers should either be part of a github issue or PR, or be sent to `maintainers@coredns.io`.

 ## Github Project Administration